jugutier/OrderBook/README.md

 `LIST`

 		It shows a Transaction log for that client, meaning all matches (buy & sell) that happened over the session for that current client.
 This would be something the client can have access to, since it's their own transactions and can't affect the market in any way.
-		Aditionally ,It dumps the server's book to inspect it's internal state.
+		Aditionally ,It trirggers a dump of the server's (on it's console) book to inspect it's internal state.
 This is for debugging purposes and would never be something the client can see.

 ###Updating orders